Armed Forces Covenant

 - encouraging activities which help integrate the armed forces community into local life.

 We pledged our support in 2013 with a particular focus on respect and remembrance.
-You can find out more about the covenant using the quick link above.
+We re-signed the Covenant on 23 June 2018.
+You can find out more about the Covenant using the quick link above.

 Supporting the armed forces community in Leicester